spacez320/eudaimonia.io/_posts/2018-6-17-zero-knowledge-passwords.md

 At the end of the day, a password is a secret shared between you and someone else that should stop anyone but you from interacting with them.
-The most common problems come up when someone guesses your password, or learns about it directly from the other party [^2] [^3].
+The most common problems appear when someone guesses your password, or learns about it directly from the other party [^2] [^3].
 Both of these events happen all the time; malicious people on the internet write software designed to rapidly guess passwords and major password leaks make the news every few months or so.
 In